Charlie9009/CI_PP2_UPM/README.md

     * **Fix:** I added a target_blank to fix it.

 * **Bug:** The footer cut some of the content.
-    * **Fix:** I gave it a position of absolute and the body, html a position of relative.
+    * **Fix:** I gave the footer a position of absolute, the body and html a position of relative.

 * **Bug:** I had white space under my footer.
     * **Fix:** I tried styling with overflow hidden but my desired result came after I inspected my page and removed some margins.